yawwusu/MathTutor/README.md

 - Readme.so to generate template for ReadMe
 - Figma Flow Chart Primer in FigJam to generate template for flow chart
+- Bootstrap a next-app with tailwind configured with `npx create-next-app -e with-tailwindcss [project-name]` or `yarn create next-app -e with-tailwindcss [project-name]`

+## Next Steps

+- Configure and start using typescript throughout the project - use courses on Egghead (Beginner and Intermediate)
+- Main Feature to focus on: Dashboard - Progress Bar/ Chart, Buttons to redirect to Questions Page, Login redirect to Dashboard
+- Extras: Welcome and Login Pages